antirez/kilo/README.md

     CTRL-S: Save
     CTRL-Q: Quit
     CTRL-F: Find string in file (ESC to exit search, arrows to navigate)
+	CTRL-V: Paste one line
+	CTRL-C: Copy one line
+	CTRL-G: Move to end of currnet line
+	CTRL-T: Move to first of current line
+	CTRL-D: Move to end of file
+	CTRL-X: Remove one line

 Kilo does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.
 The project is in alpha